TheTumultuousUnicornOfDarkness/CPU-X/README.md

 ## Wiki

 More informations are available on Wiki, like screenshots, troubleshooting and tips.
-You can access to the Wiki with [this link](https://github.com/TheTumultuousUnicornOfDarkness/CPU-X/wiki).
+You can access the Wiki by using [this link](https://github.com/TheTumultuousUnicornOfDarkness/CPU-X/wiki).

 ## Bugs/Improvements/Request features

 Please [open a new issue](https://github.com/TheTumultuousUnicornOfDarkness/CPU-X/issues/new/choose) and fill the appropriate template.
 Note that text between `<!-- ... -->` is not displayed.
+:warning: **Incomplete reports may be closed without justification.**

 ## Translate CPU-X